17 September – 11 October, 2020

 Supported by the Goethe-Institut London

-Stefan Ramírez Pérez (1988, Germany) is a filmmaker based in Cologne.
-He studied at the Academy of Media Arts Cologne from 2010-17.
-His experimental films and video works have been screened at several festivals and art institutions, including International Film Festival Rotterdam, International Short Film Festival Oberhausen, European Media Art Festival (Osnabrück), Visions du Réel Nyon (Switzerland) and Julia Stoschek Collection Düsseldorf, among others.
-His recent group and solo shows include Artothek Cologne, Kunstmuseum Bonn, Museum Folkwang (Germany), Museum of Contemporary Art Belgrade and Alternative Space LOOP (Seoul).
+Stefan Ramírez Pérez studied at the Academy of Media Arts Cologne from 2010 – 2017.
+His works have been screened at International Film Festival Rotterdam, International Short Film Festival Oberhausen, Visions du Réel Nyon and Julia Stoschek Collection Düsseldorf, among others.
+He had recent Group and Solo shows at Artothek Cologne, Kunstmuseum Bonn, Museum Folkwang, Museum of Contemporary Art Belgrade and Alternative Space LOOP, Seoul.
 He received the Chargesheimer Scholarship by the City of Cologne in 2018, and the Graduation Award by the Academy of Media Arts Cologne in 2017.
 In 2018 he was a participant at the residency program Schloss Ringenberg (NRW Scholarship).

 Stefan Ramírez Pérez